Invalid Date NaN, NaN (Today) — last updated November 11, 2025 (1mo ago)

 What’s the difference between job costing and project accounting?

 Job costing focuses narrowly on tracking every cost on a job.
-Project accounting covers the broader financial picture — revenue, billing, cash flow.
+Project accounting covers the broader financial picture, including revenue, billing, and cash flow.
 Job costing feeds the detail into project accounting.

 Can I start with spreadsheets?